Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Somebody needed to get those children away to safety.
 And somebody needed to organize it.
 I really don’t get any impression that there were any pre-existing evacuation plans in place before they actually had to do it.

 So I have my own ideas of what the Slytherins might have been doing that night.
-One that isn’t directly contradicted by anything in the text.
+It’s optional, but it’s one that isn’t directly contradicted by anything in the text.

 • • • •